Have you ever tried roasted radishes??

 Serve it with hunks of warm bread to sop up the delicious broth & a glass of crisp dry white wine for the ultimate meal for the start of spring.

-- About 40 pearl onions, root end cut off and peeled
+- About 40 pearl onions, root end cut off and onions peeled but left whole

 - Several tablespoons olive oil